weyoume/wenode/README.md

-# Introducing Steem (beta)
+# Introducing Ezira (beta)

-Steem is a Delegated Proof of Stake blockchain that uses a "Proof of Brain" social consnensus algorithm for token allocation.
+Ezira is a Delegated Proof of Stake blockchain that uses a "Proof of Brain" social consnensus algorithm for token allocation.

   - Currency symbol EZIRA.
   - 10% APR inflation narrowing to 1% APR over 20 years.